Futures Trading UK Guide 2022

 As we cover shortly, you can typically exit your buy/sell position before the expiry date when trading futures.
 This allows you to lock in your profits (or mitigate your losses) before the settlement date.

-How to Make Money Trading Futures
+How to Potentially Make Money From Futures Trading

 When it comes to making money from futures trading, the overarching objective is to correctly speculate on which way you think the markets will go.